-2019: You can’t zone my constitutional right – Donald Duke reacts
+2019: You Can’t Zone My Constitutional Right – Donald Duke Reacts

 Watch the video below:

-Earlier, NAIJ.com reported that former Governor of Abia state, Dr. Orji Uzor Kalu maintained that the north must complete its two-term of eight years, adding that Igbos and other tribes should wait till 2023.
+Earlier, Onlinenigeria.com reported that former Governor of Abia state, Dr Orji Uzor Kalu maintained that the north must complete its two-term of eight years, adding that Igbos and other tribes should wait till 2023.

 New Telegraph reports that Kalu told Journalists on Monday, October 9, after a closed-door meeting with former Military President, General Ibrahim Badamasi Babangida at his uphill mansion, Minna that if President Muhammadu Buhari does not run in 2019, then another northerner should emerge.